scottqueen-bixal/fe_interview_hotlist/README.md

 # Frontend Interview Hotlist

 ## Summary
-These questions and answers provide a comprehensive overview of various topics related to software development, covering areas such as JavaScript, React, HTML/CSS, SCSS, JSON, decoupled Drupal, Docker, Git, Agile methodologies, and more.
+These questions and answers provide a quick screening of various topics related to software development on Frontend, covering areas such as Git, JSON, Javascript, React, Vite, Unit testing and more.

 ### Junior Software Developer (1-3 years)